 Smaller VS Larger Fiberglass Trailers

-The Scamp and Casita are basic, no-frills travel trailers that are small in size and weight and don't have a large number of options.
+The Scamp and Casita are basic, no-frills small camper trailers and don't have a large number of options.
 They are available with a bathroom, a seating area (sometimes in the form of a small side dinette), a sleeping space (generally not a permanent bed, with bunk beds being an option in some floor plans), but suffer from limited storage space.

 When you move up to an Escape or Bigfoot RV, you are getting into the territory that requires a truck to tow.
 SUVs and cars will not have the ability to tow most of these campers due to the higher weight and greater overall length.